romochka/esm-styles/README.md

 - Build CSS from organized source files with a simple CLI
 - CSS layering support for proper style encapsulation
 - Media query and device/theme selectors with shorthands
-- CSS variables with inheritance between themes
-- Supporting modules for easy CSS variable usage
+- CSS variable sets for different themes and devices

 ## Installation